dreamking60/d3-start-to-finish-leanpub/manuscript/08 Data Joins.md

 We’ve covered a large amount of material over the past few sections and hopefully most of it made sense.

-The next practical puts this material into practice and you’re going to start visualizing the energy data!
+The next practical puts this material into practice and you’re going to start visualising the energy data!